-ML&Co. will issue the Notes as a series of senior debt securities entitled "Medium-Term Notes, Series C" under the 1983 Indenture, which is more fully described in the accompanying prospectus.
-The Notes will mature on February , 2011.
-Information included in this pricing supplement supersedes information in the accompanying prospectus supplement and prospectus to the extent that it is different from that information.
+ML&Co. will issue the Notes as part of a series of senior debt securities entitled "Medium-Term Notes, Series C" under the 1983 Indenture, which is more fully described in the accompanying general prospectus supplement.
+The Notes will mature on August , 2008.
+Information included in this pricing supplement supersedes information in the accompanying MTN prospectus supplement, general prospectus supplement and prospectus to the extent that it is different from that information.
 The CUSIP number for the Notes is

-While on the maturity date a holder of a Note will receive an amount equal to the Minimum Redemption Amount and Supplemental Redemption Amount, if any, there will be no other payment of interest, periodic or otherwise.
-See the section entitled "--Payment on the Maturity Date" in this pricing supplement.
-The Notes will not be subject to redemption by ML&Co. or at the option of any holder of the Notes before the maturity date.
+While on the maturity date a holder of a Notes will receive an amount equal to the sum of the \$10 principal amount per unit plus the Supplemental Redemption Amount, if any, there will be no other payment of interest, periodic or otherwise.
+See the section entitled "-Payment on the Maturity Date" in this pricing supplement.

+The Notes will not be subject to redemption by ML&Co. or repayment at the option of any holder of the Notes before the maturity date.

 ML&Co. will issue the Notes in denominations of whole units each with a \$10 principal amount per unit.
 You may transfer the Notes only in whole units.
 You will not have the right to receive physical certificates evidencing your ownership except under limited circumstances.
-Instead, we will issue the Notes in the form of a global certificate, which will be held by The Depositary Trust Company, also known as DTC, or its nominee.
+Instead, we will issue the Notes in the form of a global certificate, which will be held by The Depository Trust Company, also known as DTC, or its nominee.
 Direct and indirect participants in DTC will record your ownership of the Notes.
-You should refer to the section entitled "Description of Debt Securities--Depositary" in the accompanying prospectus.
+You should refer to the section entitled "Description of Debt Securities-Depositary" in the accompanying general prospectus supplement.